 Remember when Jay Z and Beyonce filed to federally register the name of their baby, Blue Ivy?
-Well, the rapper-turned-Barneys collaborator is speaking out about that trademark in an interview with Vanity Fair.
+Well, the rapper-turned-Barneys collaborator is speaking out about that trademark in an interview with Vanity Fair - and he seems confused.
 According to the piece, Jay tells Vanity Fair's Lisa Robinson that he and Beyoncé trademarked their daughter’s name simply so others couldn’t exploit it for profit.
 “People wanted to make products based on our child’s name,” he says, “and you don’t want anybody trying to benefit off your baby’s name.
 It wasn’t for us to do anything; as you see, we haven’t done anything.”
 Well, it's actually not that simple, Jay.